Skip to content

 End If

-' return to normal error handling mode
+' returns to normal error handling mode

 On Error GoTo 0

-' possible error message
+' possible error msg

 Loop